 |Due||Second week of Semester||

 Here are some suggestions to make you more competitive for the next round of awards:

-- Consider volunteering or working for credit this semester.
+- Consider volunteering or working for credit.
 If you can show a faculty member what an asset you will be to their lab, you are much more competitive for a paid position when one becomes available.

 - Continue to take a wide variety of courses, and do well in them.
 Show that you are a competent student who is able to take on the additional challenge of independent research.